 It's also important to note your use case.
 Most operating systems support WPA2-Enterprise in standard mode as they support a use case where you want to connect to an enterprise network, but they may not support WPA2-Enterprise setups in kiosk mode, which is often necessary for digital signage use cases.
 Chrome OS supports WPA2-Enterprise in standard mode, but not in kiosk mode.
 Windows 10 supports WPA2-Enterprise in standard mode but needs a Pro, Enterprise or Education license in order to use kiosk mode.
 So make sure you check things like this as well.

 Instead of getting devices designed for personal use, it's best to get devices that are designed for enterprise use like the Intel Compute Stick or Intel NUCs, which runs Windows or the Chromebox Commercial.

 Talk to a sales representative from the device manufacturer you intend on buying devices from and ask them directly about your network requirements.

 Also, make sure to choose a good IT service provider or technician to set up your WPA2-Enterprise level network who have a good understanding of the standard and its complexities and can help you deploy it successfully across your devices.
 Sometimes, setting up a separate network that is not at such a high level as WPA2-Enterprise specifically for your digital signage devices could be the best solution.
 WPA2-Enterprise is very much eliminating security risks and data security, something that does not really apply to digital signage devices.
 If you set up an additional network setup with a different security level, your device choices will be much wider.

-If you have any additional questions or concerns on which devices support WPA2-Enterprise, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at +1-415-449-5426, then follow the prompts to reach support.
+If you have any additional questions on which devices support WPA2-Enterprise, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.